CAPJackie/-spring-boot-data-mongodb/README.md

         }
     ```
 8. Run your project and verify that the connection is successful.
+9. To avoid future problems connecting to your Atlas instance (because of ip whitelist) find the way to allow connections from any Ip (not recommended for real-world applications)

 ### Part 3: Implementing the MongoDB Service